Lance Stephenson: Return to Indiana (2017–2018)

 On March 30, 2017, Stephenson signed with the Indiana Pacers, returning to the franchise for a second stint.
 On June 25, 2018, the Pacers declined their team option on Stephenson's contract, thus parting ways with him for a second time.

 Los Angeles Lakers (2018–2019)

 On July 10, 2018, Stephenson signed with the Los Angeles Lakers.
 On October 24, 2018, he had 23 points, eight rebounds and eight assists in a 131–113 win over the Phoenix Suns.
 He missed time in March because of a sprained toe on his left foot.
 He was the last Lakers player to wear number #6 before LeBron James.

 Liaoning Flying Leopards (2019–2020)

 On August 1, 2019, Stephenson signed with the Liaoning Flying Leopards of the Chinese Basketball Association.
 On September 22, 2019, he helped the team in an 83–82 title win over Seoul SK Knights at 2019 East Asia Super League Terrific 12 and named the most valuable player of the Terrific 12.
+Due to restrictions on international travel, Stephenson along with teammate Brandon Bass were unable to return to China in June 2020 to finish the 2019–20 season with the team.